giovinazzo-kevin/Ergo/README.md

 It supports automatic marshalling of terms to and from C# types, but it can also work with unmarshalled CLR `objects`.

 ## Roadmap
-At the time of writing, Ergo is fully interpreted language with much room for optimization.
+At the time of writing, Ergo is fully interpreted toy language with much room for optimization.

 For a rough roadmap, please refer to: https://github.com/users/G3Kappa/projects/1/views/1